usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 \[[FISMA](#FISMA)\], and related NIST standards and guidelines.
-FISMA directs Federal agencies to develop, document, and implement agency-wide programs to provide information security for the information and information systems that support the operations and assets of the agency.
+FISMA directs Federal agencies to develop, document, and implement agency-wide programs to provide information security for the information and systems that support the operations and assets of the agency.
 This includes the security authorization of IT systems that support digital authentication.
 It is recommended that non-Federal entities implementing these guidelines follow equivalent standards of security management, certification and accreditation to ensure the secure operations of their digital systems.

+### 2.2 A Few Limitations

+These technical guidelines do not address the authentication of a person who is physically present, for example, for access to buildings, even though some authenticators that are used remotely may also be used for local authentication.
+These guidelines do not specifically address machine-to-machine (such as router-to-router) authentication, or establish specific requirements for issuing authenticators to machines and servers when they are used in authentication protocols with people.

+This document suite focuses on authenticators that are difficult to forge because they contain some type of secret information that is not available to unauthorized parties and that is preferably not used in unrelated contexts.
+Biometric authentication uses human characteristics that, in some cases, may be available to an attacker.
+Accordingly, the use of biometrics for authentication is limited to activation of a specific physical authenticator to which it is strongly bound, and the number of consecutive activation failures is limited, beyond which another activation factor or authenticator is required.
+This document suite also supports the use of biometrics to prevent repudiation of registration, and to verify that the same individual participates in all phases of the registration process.

 ### 2.1.
 How to Use this Suite of Special Publications

-The business model, marketplace, and the composition of the way identity services are delivered has drastically changed since initial versions of Special Publication 800-63 were released.
+The business model, marketplace, and the composition of the way identity services are delivered has drastically changed since first version of Special Publication 800-63 was released.
 Notably, CSPs can be componentized and composed of multiple independently operated and owned business entities.
 In addition, there is a significant benefit to the use of strong authenticators even if no identity proofing is required.
 Therefore, a suite of special publications under the 800-63 moniker has been created to facilitate these new models and make it easy to access the specific requirements for the function an entity may serve under the overall digital authentication model.
 Each document stands alone.
 However, it is expected that all CSPs, even componentized, will be required to meet the guidelines in [SP 800-63A](sp800-63a.html) and [SP 800-63B](sp800-63b.html).
-If the CSP also participates in an identity federation, which is preferred over use of a standalone CSP, meeting the requirements of [SP 800-63C](sp800-63c.html) also applies.
+If the CSP also participates in an identity federation, which is generally preferred over use of an RP acting as its own CSP, meeting the requirements of [SP 800-63C](sp800-63c.html) also applies.

 ### 2.2.
 Relationship to Other Standards and Guidelines